OnlineV Insight

 Backup Planning Before Something Breaks

-Backup planning should happen before pressure hits, with clear answers about what is protected, how restores work, and what recovery would require.
+Backup planning should happen before something breaks, with clear decisions about what is protected, how recovery works, who owns the process, and how tests are documented.

-Start by identifying the data and systems the business needs to operate.
-This may include Microsoft 365, email, SharePoint, OneDrive, accounting data, client records, contracts, templates, line-of-business applications, and shared files.
+Start with the data and systems the business needs to operate.
+This may include Microsoft 365, SharePoint, OneDrive, email, accounting, client files, databases, cloud apps, and device data.

 Test Restores